My Cholesterol Jumped 32 Points in a Year. Nobody Told Me Why Until I Found a 2024 Penn State Trial.

 The sentence, paraphrased: The menopause transition is associated with adverse changes in body composition, lipids, vascular function, and blood pressure — and the underlying biology of these changes is, to a meaningful degree, the loss of estrogen’s direct support of the cardiovascular system.

-A 1998 Nobel Prize most postmenopausal women have never heard of
+The 1998 Nobel Prize I had never heard of

-In 1998, the Nobel Prize in Physiology or Medicine went to three American researchers — Robert Furchgott, Louis Ignarro, and Ferid Murad — for a discovery that, on paper, sounds boring enough to skip past.
+In 1998, three American researchers — Robert Furchgott, Louis Ignarro, and Ferid Murad — won the Nobel Prize in Physiology or Medicine for a discovery that sounds, on paper, almost boring.

 They had identified that the body produces a tiny, short-lived molecule called nitric oxide, and that this molecule signals blood vessels to relax.
-It is, in effect, the body’s own internal vasodilator.
 When a healthy artery needs to widen — to let blood through, to carry oxygen, to keep pressure in a reasonable range — it releases nitric oxide, and the vessel relaxes.

-It took the Nobel committee almost a century to recognize this.
-The molecule itself had been hiding in plain sight in the body since the day the first human walked the earth.
-But because it was so small, so short-lived, and so easy to miss in the lab, nobody had figured out what it did until the 1980s.
+The molecule had been hiding in the body since the first human walked the earth.
+But because it was so small and so short-lived, nobody had figured out what it did until the 1980s.

-What almost nobody outside cardiology heard about, even when the Nobel was announced, was an older story.
-In 1896, Alfred Nobel himself — the man who invented dynamite, the man whose name is on the prize — was prescribed nitroglycerine by his physician for the chest pain that would eventually kill him.
+What I found next was an older story that made me sit down.
+In 1896, Alfred Nobel himself — the man who invented dynamite, the man whose name is on the prize — was prescribed nitroglycerine by his physician for chest pain.
 He refused to take it.
 He thought it absurd that the explosive compound from his own factory could also be a medicine.

 Two pathways.
 One closes at menopause.
 The other doesn’t.

-Here is the part that, when my sister read it, made her sit down at her kitchen table and stare at the wall for ten minutes.
+Here is the part that made me sit at my kitchen table and stare at the wall for ten minutes.

 The body has not one, but two ways to make nitric oxide.

-And this — not weight, not diet, not exercise, not stress — is the single most under-discussed reason that postmenopausal women suddenly see their cholesterol numbers move, their blood pressure creep, their arterial stiffness measurably increase.
-The pathway that was quietly protecting them for forty years has lost its main driver.
+This — not my weight, not my diet, not my exercise habits, not my stress levels — is the single most under-discussed reason that postmenopausal women suddenly see their cholesterol numbers move, their blood pressure creep, their arterial stiffness increase.
+The pathway that was quietly protecting us for forty years has lost its main driver.

 But there is a second pathway.
 And it does not depend on estrogen.

-This second pathway is sometimes called the entero-salivary nitrate pathway.
-The body takes dietary nitrate from food — the kind concentrated in beets, dark leafy greens, and a small handful of other plants — routes it through the saliva and the gut, and converts it stepwise into nitrite, and then into nitric oxide.
+This second pathway takes dietary nitrate from food — the kind concentrated in beets and dark leafy greens — routes it through the saliva and the gut, and converts it stepwise into nitrite, and then into nitric oxide.
 The same molecule.
 The same protective signaling.
 A completely different route to get there.

 Estrogen is not required.
 The endothelium is not required.
 You just need the dietary nitrate.

 This is not a fitness study on twenty-something men in a gym.
-This is not an observational study trying to correlate vegetable intake with later mortality.
 This is a randomized, double-blind, placebo-controlled trial.
 The same women received both the nitrate and the placebo, in random order, and the researchers measured what changed in their blood vessels over seven days.

 The nitrate worked.
 The placebo didn’t.

-And it worked specifically in the population almost nobody had bothered to study before: postmenopausal women, the very group that had lost the estrogen-dependent pathway and had been left without a clear, food-based answer for what to do next.
+And it worked specifically in the population nobody had bothered to study before: postmenopausal women.
+The very group that had lost the estrogen-dependent pathway and had been left without a clear answer for what to do next.

-What this means if you’re the woman whose doctor just said “let’s keep an eye on it”
+What this means if your doctor just said “let’s keep an eye on it”

 It means your habits didn’t change.
 Your body did.

 It means the drift in your cholesterol and your blood pressure is not a failure of willpower.
 It is not because you stopped trying.
-It is not because you started eating differently or sleeping less or getting older in some vague, generic way.
 It is because the specific molecular pathway that has been protecting your cardiovascular system for forty years has lost its primary driver, and almost nobody in primary care has the appointment time — or, frankly, the training — to explain that to you.

 It means there is a second pathway your body still has.
 It does not require estrogen.
 It runs on food.

-And it means the smartest thing my sister could do — before her next physical, before the statin conversation, before another six months go by — was figure out how to actually deliver that dietary nitrate, daily, in a form she would actually take, in a dose that actually matched the research.
+And it means the smartest thing I could do — before my next physical, before the statin conversation, before another six months of watching and worrying — was figure out how to actually deliver that dietary nitrate, daily, in a form I would actually take, in a dose that matched the research.

 Which turns out to be harder than it sounds.